puikinsh/Unite-Theme/readme.txt

 /*========= Changelog =========*/

+= 1.3.1 - 14.03.2014 =

+* Fixed left/right sidebar bug introduced in 1.3.

+= 1.3 - 05.03.2014 =

+* Added German translation
+* Added logo upload (Custom Header)
+* Added IE8 support (html5shiv.js and respond.js)

 = 1.2 - 15.02.2014 =
-* Added options to chose between full-content and excerpt setup via Them Options.
+* Added options to chose between full-content "the_content" and excerpt "the_excerpt" setup via Them Options.
 * Added option to choose between Left and Right sidebar
+* Added option to change image slider title color.
+Now part of "Element Background Color"
 * Improved "Continue Reading" button
+* Updated translation files
 * Other small CSS tweaks
+* Removed unused layout options and replaced with a simpler Bootstrap alternatives.

 = 1.1 - 31.01.2014 =
 * Options Framework  is now part of the theme and is no longer installed as plugin
 * page-homepage.php is now frong-page.php with several tweaks
 * Removed menu parameter from wp_nav_menu
 * Improved post and page navigation
 * Updated comment form styling
 * Other small CSS tweaks
 * Added filter for Post/Page titles when no title is used.
 * Updated Bootstrap to 3.1
 * Added minified JavaScript files for better performance.
 Unminified dev versions are still there.